BenSampo/laravel-enum/README.md

 // Standard new PHP class, passing the desired enum value as a parameter
 $enumInstance = new UserType(UserType::Administrator);

-// Static getInstance method, again passing the desired enum value as a parameter
+// Same as the constructor, instantiate by value
+$enumInstance = UserType::fromValue(UserType::Administrator);

+// Use an enum key instead of its value
-$enumInstance = UserType::getInstance(UserType::Administrator);
+$enumInstance = UserType::fromKey('Administrator');

 // Statically calling the key name as a method, utilizing __callStatic magic
 $enumInstance = UserType::Administrator();